Color Fundamentals

 What Is Color?

-Color is how our brain interprets different wavelengths of light.
-When light hits an object, some wavelengths are absorbed and others are reflected.
-The reflected wavelengths reach our eyes and are processed as color.
+Color is how your brain interprets wavelengths of light.
+Light hits an object, some wavelengths are absorbed, others are reflected.
+The reflected ones reach your eyes and you see a color.

 380nm 700nm